TobiasSunderdiek/my-udacity-deep-reinforcement-learning-solutions/p3_collab-compet/Report.md

     Configures a minimum value the epsilon should have, regardless the decay rate.
 Actual value `0.01`

 **init_weights_variance**
 Controls the initial uniform weight variance of the last layer of actor and critic.
-Actual value #todo value+got it from solution
+Actual value #todo value+got it from solution see [8]

 **hidden_layer_1**
 The layer size of the first hidden layer of actor and critic.
 Actual value #todo value+got it from solution